OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/11-Test_Cloud_Storage.md

 ## Test Objectives

-Assess whether Cloud Storage Service's access control configuration is properly in place.
+- Assess that the access control configuration for the storage services is properly in place.

 ## How to Test